Matches (Britney Spears and Backstreet Boys song)

-"Matches" is a song recorded by American singer Britney Spears and American boy band Backstreet Boys for the deluxe reissue edition of Spears' ninth studio album, Glory (2016).
+"Matches" is a song recorded by American singer Britney Spears and American boy band Backstreet Boys from the 2020 deluxe edition of Spears' ninth studio album, Glory (2016).
 It was written by Asia Whiteacre, Justin Tranter, and the song's producers Michael Wise and Ian Kirkpatrick.
 It is a dance, electropop, and glitch pop song consisting of the lyrics describing a dangerous relationship.
 The single met with positive reception, with critics pointing out the "90's vibe" that the song gives off.

-"Matches" was initially intended for Backstreet Boys' ninth studio album DNA (2019), however it did not appear on the album.
-It was later repurposed to be a collaboration between Spears and the boy band.
-The track appears on the deluxe reissue of Glory, which was released on December 4, 2020.
-Additionally, Sony Music sent to radio airplay in Italy two weeks later, as the fifth and final single promoting the album.
-Commercially, it appeared at digital charts of Canada, Germany, the United Kingdom and the United States, peaking within top five on Malaysian RIM singles chart.
+"Matches" was initially intended for the Backstreet Boys' ninth studio album DNA (2019); however, it did not appear on the album.
+It was later repurposed to be a collaboration between Spears and the boy band, appearing on the 2020 deluxe edition of Glory.
+Sony Music sent the song to radio airplay in Italy on December 18, 2020, as the third single from the 2020 reissues, and overall fifth and final single for the album.
+Commercially, it appeared in digital charts in Canada, Germany, the United Kingdom, and the United States, peaking within the top five on the Malaysian RIM singles chart.

 Background and composition

 "Matches" was produced by Michael Wise and Ian Kirkpatrick and co-written by Asia Whiteacre and Justin Tranter.
 "Matches" marks the very first collaboration between Spears and the Backstreet Boys, even though both were at their prime in the late 1990s and early 2000s.
 However, both artists previously contributed their vocals to the cover of "What's Going On" in 2001 as a part of the Artists Against AIDS Worldwide campaign.
-The song was recorded early in 2017 solely by Backstreet Boys for their ninth studio album DNA (2019), but did not make the cut.
-However, Spears heard the track and loved it, and chose to re-record it, but keeping Backstreet Boys vocals in it.
+The song was recorded early in 2017 solely by Backstreet Boys for their ninth studio album DNA (2019), but did not cut.
+However, Spears heard the track and loved it and chose to re-record it, but keeping Backstreet Boys vocals in it.

 "Matches" is a fast dance, electropop and glitch pop song containing glitchy and electronic sound effects and heavily treated vocals.
 Its lyrics describe dangerous love and they have been described as "sultry" by USA Today's Sara Moniuszko.
 It also contains many reversals; in the pre-chorus, the Backstreet Boys are singing "Our fire is killing me / The good kind of killing me", when Spears starts her verse with the line "I like the way you dress", later adding "And the way you undress".